edgedb/edgedb/docs/intro/branches.rst

 fast-forward.
 The next two steps take care of that.

 Switch back to your ``main`` code branch.
 Run ``git pull`` to pull down any new changes.
-If any of these are schema changes, use ``edgedb branch switch main`` to switch back to your ``main`` database branch and apply the new schema with :gelcmd:`migrate`.
+If any of these are schema changes, use :gelcmd:`branch switch main` to switch back to your ``main`` database branch and apply the new schema with :gelcmd:`migrate`.